King and pawn versus king endgame: Rules

-In positions in which fewer than two of the conditions are met, it may or may not be possible to get to a position meeting at least two of the conditions, depending on the position of the pieces and who is to move.
+If at least two conditions are not met, it may or may not be possible to reach a position meeting at least two of the conditions, depending on the position of the pieces and who is to move.
 In such positions, if the attacker can get to a position that meets two conditions, he wins.
 On the other hand, the defender may be able to prevent the attacker from getting to such a position (see Defending drawn positions).
 Recall that rule 1 above gives a condition which draws for Black.

 There are three cases to be considered.
 In any of these three cases, the white king is able to force his way onto a key square and thus reach a winning position.
 Accurate play from that position is still needed to win the game.

 Case 1, conditions b and c are met

 Conditions b and c are met in this diagram, if it is Black's move.
 Black cannot prevent the white king from reaching the key square d7.